Sarah Whiting: Career

 Whiting worked in the offices of Peter Eisenman, Michael Graves, and the Office for Metropolitan Architecture, where she served as a designer on the Euralille master plan and assisted with the publication SMLXL.
 Along with her husband, Ron Witte, Whiting also co-founded WW Architecture, an architecture firm that is now located in Cambridge, Massachusetts.

 She has taught at institutions such as Harvard University, Princeton University, the Illinois Institute of Technology, the University of Kentucky, and the University of Florida, where she led undergraduate and graduate level courses on modern urbanism and contemporary architectural theory.

 On July 1, 2019, Whiting was named Dean and Professor of Architecture at the Harvard University Graduate School of Design.
 She became the first female dean in the school's history, and replaced Mohsen Mostafavi.
 Her endowed chair is named after Josep Lluís Sert.

-Whiting notably contributed to the postcritical turn in architectural practice and discourse, often identified through her widely-cited essay, co-authored with Robert Somol, "Notes Around the Doppler Effect and Other Moods of Modernism," published by MIT's Perspecta journal in 2002.
+Whiting notably contributed to the postcritical turn in architectural practice and discourse, often identified through her widely cited essay, co-authored with Robert Somol, "Notes Around the Doppler Effect and Other Moods of Modernism," published by Yale's Perspecta journal in 2002.

 Personal life

 Whiting is married to Ron Witte, who is a co-founder of WW Architecture.
 Witte, who has served as a professor at the Rice University School of Architecture, is currently a Visiting Professor of Architecture at the Harvard University Graduate School of Design.

 Her twin brother, Alex Whiting, who currently serves as Head of Investigations for the Kosovo Specialist Chambers and Specialist Prosecutor's Office, was an assistant clinical professor at Harvard Law School from 2007 to 2010 and a professor of practice at Harvard Law School from 2013 to 2019.
-Her sister, Cécile Whiting, is a professor of art history at the University of California, Irvine, and her other brother, Peter Whiting, is a professor of geological science and an associate dean at Case Western Reserve University.
+Whiting also has a sister Cécile and a brother Peter.